 Subterfuge may be permitted: one understands that it happens from time to time.
 But everybody has to act with honesty: there’s no saying that you’re not the Prince when you are.

-If nobody has won the right to be the deliverer when the pack runs out, the card with the highest value wins: so, better to be holding a handmaid than a baron, would you believe?
-See the cards above.
+If nobody has won the right to be the deliverer of the love letter when the pack runs out, the card with the highest value wins: so, better to be holding a handmaid than a baron, would you believe?
+See the picture of the cards above.

 Premium edition is for up to 8 players – with more characters and nice box.